jhsu802701/rails_from_scratch_rails5/03-01-minitest_reporters.md

     </body>
 </html>
 ```
+* Enter the command "test1".
+Now the test passes.
 * Enter the command "rails test".
-Now all of the tests pass, and the display output contains green instead of red.
+All of the tests should pass now.
 * Enter the command "sh git_check.sh".
 * Enter the following commands:
 ```